Creamy, Cheesy Dauphinois Potatoes

 Perfect Prime Rib

-Always serve with a simple green vegetable such as peas, broccoli, or asparagus because the potatoes are so incredibly rich!
+Always serve with a simple green vegetable such as peas, broccoli, or asparagus, as the potatoes are very rich.

 I invite you to join this wonderful foodie community! – You’ll receive all of the awesome recipes by signing up PLUS receive your FREE e-Cookbook!
 Stay in touch on Pinterest, Instagram, and Facebook.